Substance Abuse Education for Delaware Nurses

 - Add all opioid MMEs together to obtain the patient’s MME.

-(doses in mg/day except where noted)Conversion Factor* * Dose conversions are estimated and cannot account for all individual differences in genetics and pharmacokinetics.
+* Multiply the dose for each opioid by the conversion factor to determine the dose in MMEs.
+Dose conversions are estimated and cannot account for all individual differences in genetics and pharmacokinetics.
+(Dowell et al., 2022) |

 Example: